CouchCMS/Documentation/src/contents/tags-reference/editable/thumbnail.md

 Anytime the user changes the main image (and saves the changes), the thumbnail automatically reflects the changes.

-<p class="success">To create multiple thumbnail images of the same image (one might be square, the other rectangular, perhaps), define multiple regions and associate them all with the same parent image.</p>
+To create multiple thumbnail images of the same image (one might be square, the other rectangular, perhaps), define multiple regions and associate them all with the same parent image. {.success}

 The contents of this region can be accessed, as with all other editable regions, by using the variable named after it -